Grandfamilies: Grandparenting Tips

 Grandparents and other kinship caregivers are heroes to help our children live a safe and healthy life.
 As the holidays approach, it is important to help them experience the traditions and rituals offered by a safe and strong environment.
 Helping kids understand and show gratitude is not always an easy task.
 PBS Kids for Parents website offers Thanksgiving tools to explore all there is to be thankful for by building a festive and fun gratitude garland with your family.
 Be sure to make enough leaves for everyone in the family to participate.

 Visit: Make a Grateful Garland With Your Family |… | PBS KIDS for Parents.

 Grandfamilies & Kinship Support Network Launches Website!

 The Grandfamilies & Kinship Support Network: A National Technical Assistance Center has launched its new website.
 Check it out to find a variety of resources.
 The resource library will keep growing, so please visit often to discover more.
 Visit NOW! at www.GKSNetwork.org!

-As family the structure changes due to parents inability to fill the role because of substance use, take a look at the tools Sesame Street offers to families.
+If your family structure changed due to parents' inability to fill the role because of substance use, take a look at the tools Sesame Street offers to families.
 It may help to explore the information and reduce stress and build strong goals for a healthy change.
-It is a change in a life style and family roles as grandfamilies begin their journey.
+It is a change in a lifestyle and family roles as grandparents begin their caregiving journey.

 As a parent/caregiver one of your most important goals is to build responsible children who become successful adults.
 The Child Development Institute offers some information to help you in that teaching role.
 They recommend the following as a guide.